-Acts of misconduct warranting long-term suspension or expulsion require that the student be immediately placed on suspension for up to fifteen (15) consecutive school days pending the hearing.
+Acts of misconduct warranting expulsion require that the student be immediately placed on suspension for up to fifteen (15) consecutive school days pending the hearing.

-1. Hearing for Long-Term Suspension or Expulsion
+1. Hearing for Expulsion

-If a student is charged with a violation of the Student Code of Conduct carrying a consequence of long-term suspension or expulsion, the student and his parent shall be notified of such in writing not less than 5 days prior to the hearing, as well as the student's rights of due process as set forth herein.
+If a student is charged with a violation of the Student Code of Conduct carrying a consequence of expulsion, the student and his parent shall be notified of such in writing by registered mail, as well as the student's rights of due process as set forth herein.